-- Merging procurement practice of Early Contractor Involvement ("ECI") [ECI Preamble] - (2) Parties to perform contract in good faith [Article 12] - (3) Architect empowered to issue Architect's Instructions to vary Design Concept, Employer's Architectural Design Requirements ("EADR"), Employer's Project Objectives ("PO"), Project Objective Priorities ("POP") [Clause 1(4)] - (4) Period for Design Contractor's confirmation of verbal direction(s) / instruction(s) is within 14 days from receipt of said request [Clause 1(1)] - (5) Employer is responsible for his design contained in the EADR before the Design Contractor shall have been selected.
+- Merging procurement practice of Early Contractor Involvement ("ECI") [ECI Preamble] - 2.
+Parties to perform contract in good faith [Article 12] - Architect empowered to issue Architect's Instructions to vary Design Concept, Employer's Architectural Design Requirements ("EADR"), Employer's Project Objectives ("PO"), Project Objective Priorities ("POP") [Clause 1(4)] - Period for Design Contractor's confirmation of verbal direction(s) / instruction(s) is within 14 days from receipt of said request [Clause 1(1)] - Employer is responsible for his design contained in the EADR before the Design Contractor is appointed.
 The Design Contractor shall be responsible for implementing the EADR and continuing the design.
-[Clause 2(1)] - (6) Design Contractor shall warrant that the Design Contractor's works proposal ("DCWP") and the Works shall meet the Employer's requirements and shall be fit for the purpose with respect to the EADR.
-[Clause 2(1)] - (7) Design Contractor to procure professional indemnity insurance for his design works [Clause 2(1)] - (8) Architect to provide design and specification as defined in EADR.
-Employer shall not be obliged to furnish the complete or all obligations, requirements by technical agencies over the works [Clause 3(1)] - (9) Contractor to design, integrate design, supervise, make applications to obtain statutory permits and/or approvals and complete the Works [Clause 3(2)]
+[Clause 2(1)] - Design Contractor shall warrant that the Design Contractor's works proposal ("DCWP") and the Works shall meet the Employer's requirements and shall be fit for the purpose with respect to the EADR.
+[Clause 2(1)] - 7.
+Design Contractor to procure professional indemnity insurance for his design works [Clause 2(1)] - Architect to provide design and specification as defined in EADR.
+Employer shall not be obliged to furnish the complete or all obligations, requirements by technical agencies over the works [Clause 3(1)] - Contractor to design, integrate design, supervise, make applications to obtain statutory permits and/ or approvals and complete the Works [Clause 3(2)]

-- (10) Architect to issue the following certificates in relation to completion [Clauses 3(7) and 22]: - Completion of Design Works Certificate [on completion of Building Works and obtainment of the last statutory instrument of any authority governing the Building Works] - · Completion of Building Works Certificate - Completion of the Works Certificate [on or after the completion of the Design Works and the Building Works] - (11) Design Contractor shall carry out any variation of the Works required for compliance with legal requirements without adjustment of the contract sum or extension of time [Clause 7(2)] - (12) Provisions on respective dates for commencement of design works and commencement of building works [Clause 10] - (13) Architect to determine extension of time as soon as reasonable after cessation of delay event and it is possible to decide the length of period of extension [Clause 23(5)] - (14) Provisions on nominated and designated sub-contractors classified as optional clause [Clause 40]
+- 10. Architect to issue the following certificates in relation to completion [Clauses 3(7) and 22]: - Completion of Design Works Certificate [on completion of Building Works and obtainment of the last statutory instrument of any authority governing the Building Works] - Completion of Building Works Certificate - Completion of the Works Certificate [on or after the completion of the Design Works and the Building Works] - Design Contractor shall carry out any variation of the Works required for compliance with legal requirements without adjustment of the contract sum or extension of time [Clause 7(2)] - Provisions on respective dates for commencement of design works and commencement of building works [Clause 10] - Architect to determine extension of time as soon as reasonable after cessation of delay event and it is possible to decide the length of period of extension [Clause 23(5)] - 14.
+Provisions on nominated and designated subcontractors classified as optional clause [Clause 40]